Clamp-o-Tron/KSP-More-Fuels/README.md

 Q: Does this need RealFuels?\
 A: Nope.\
 Q: How do I request compatibility for stuff?\
-A: Raise an issue, ping me on the forums @Clamp-o-Tron, or make a pull request if you've done it yourself!\
+A: Raise an issue, ping me on the forums @Clamp-o-Tron, or make a pull request if you've done it yourself!
+There's a guide in the package if you want to do that and don't know how.\
 Q: You messed up a .cfg, made a typo, made an engine hypergolic when it shouldn't be, etc.\
 A: Oops!
 I am a very fallible human.
 Contact me with the info in the same way as above.\
 Q: How do I download?\